ennis/kyute-old/GUI.md

       - "Naked" mutable state is not supported (mutation happens in callbacks, not during recomp; recomp is triggered because of a state change)

+# When to use composable functions vs widgets

+Sometimes, it's simply more convenient to implement behavior in the widget implementation.
+For instance, if you have a widget with many different parts that do not react to events, it might be more convenient to draw them all at once in the widget implementation.

+# Widgets
+- drop downs
+- spinners
+- 3D view
+- color picker
+- text edit